robjhyndman/forecast/cran-comments.md

 ## revdep checks

+seer now passing checks.
 All reverse dependencies have been checked with no new errors detected.